lonelycoder306/plox/docs/Instructions.md

 #### Instructions are in alphabetical order by title.

 ### Built-in Functions
-* Those are two numerous to go over here in their entirety.
+* Those are too numerous to go over here in their entirety.
 However, the comments at the beginning of the [code file](../Lox/BuiltinFunction.py) should be sufficiently clear and detailed to explain what they all do, including the arguments they take.

 ### Debugger
 * The debugger itself has a number of features, instructions, and parts, and thus deserves its own [Debugger](./Debugger.md) file.